-The 7 biggest dangers when investing and what you must know to protect your investments today!
+The 7 biggest dangers when investing in mortgages and what you must know to protect your investments today!

 7 Dangers you should never make when investing:

 (2) Never close a loan leaving property taxes unpaid and we recommend if the borrower is behind on taxes at the time of the loan you should escrow 1/12 of taxes each month and collect with monthly payment.

 All states have laws that permit counties to place a lien on properties with delinquent taxes.
-Under most state statues, tax liens are granted first lien status and are superior over other liens regardless of whether the mortgage was recorded before or after the tax lien.
+Under most state statutes, tax liens are granted the first-lien status and are superior over other liens regardless of whether the mortgage was recorded before or after the tax lien.

 Once the property taxes are delinquent for a long time, the taxing authority will initiate a tax sale.
 A list is recorded in the county records that name the taxpayer, the property, as well as the amount of tax due, and the list will often be published.
 The taxpayer will receive some form of notice of the tax sale, but in most jurisdictions, no judicial action is required.

-(3) Never lend on property for which labor and/or materials have been provided within 90 days prior to closing without either (a) having an extended ALTA policy of title insurance with no exception for labor and materials liens (difficult to get), or (b) having received a signed affidavit from the borrower which lists all providers used (along with contact info and the amount of any outstanding debt), and contacting all labor and materials providers on the list to make sure that none is preparing to file labor or materials liens.
+(3) Never lend on the property for which labor and/or materials have been provided within 90 days prior to closing without either (a) having an extended ALTA policy of title insurance with no exception for labor and materials liens (difficult to get), or (b) having received a signed affidavit from the borrower which lists all providers used (along with contact info and the amount of any outstanding debt), and contacting all labor and materials providers on the list to make sure that none is preparing to file labor or materials liens.

 (4) Never close a loan secured by property which appears to show (by inspection, general observation, public record, or known history) a reasonable possibility of being contaminated by any form of hazardous waste, unless you have been a current level I or level II environmental study showing the property to be clean.
 And in any event, always require borrowers to sign a hazardous waste indemnity agreement.